gperdrizet/skylines/setup_notes.md

 W tensorflow/core/grappler/optimizers/data/auto_shard.cc:784] AUTO sharding policy will apply DATA sharding policy as it failed to apply FILE sharding policy because of the following reason: Found an unshardable source dataset: name: "TensorDataset/_2"
 ```

 Couldn't find a good solution for this one - luckily, it's just a warning and the model seems to train just fine anyway, though we might be leaving performance on the table.
-Couple of notes - first, seems like maybe it's not shardable because it's not 'file based' i.e. our data is not in chunks that can be split up.
-Instead each file is a single image.
+Couple of notes - first, seems like maybe it's not a shardable dataset because it's not 'file based' i.e. our data is not in chunks that can be split up.
+Instead, each file is a single image.
 Secondly, according to [this](https://github.com/tensorflow/tensorflow/issues/45157) we don't need to autoshard with a single machine using MirroredStrategy, it's meant for MultiWorkerMirroredStrategy across nodes.
 Lastly, I tried setting the autoshard policy to DATA or OFF from the get-go, but we still see the warning.
 Think we need to just ignore it and move on.

 OK, I think that's it - turning warnings off via train.sh: